What is a digital signature and how do I create one are two of the most common questions we are asked.

 SigningHub uses a range of standard digital signatures – ISO 32000, ISO 18500, ETSI PAdES, XAdES and CAdES.

 Want to learn more about digital signatures?
-We delve into more detail on our digital signature page and you can also find out more about electronic signatures.
+We delve into more detail on our digital signature page.
+We also have extensive information about electronic signatures.

 How do I create a digital signature in Word?